Threshold-free estimation of entropy from a Pearson matrix

-Figure \hyperlink{S_max}{3} shows the normalized entropy of all $18$ matrices $\bm{\rho}$, grouped in terms of subjects (from 1 to 9) for both experimental conditions (before and after ayahuasca ingestion).
-With the exception of 2 individuals (Subjects 1 and 9), we find positive entropy variation $\Delta S\equiv S_{\textrm{after}}-S_{\textrm{before}}$ among subjects (dotted lines).
-However, the low number of individuals demands careful analysis in regards to statistical significance.
+In Fig.~\ref{fig:delta} we show the normalized entropy of all 18 matrices $\bm{\rho}$, grouped in terms of subjects (from 1 to 9) for both experimental conditions (before and after ayahuasca ingestion).
+With the exception of two individuals (Subjects 1 and 9), we find positive entropy variation $\Delta S\equiv S_{\textrm{after}}-S_{\textrm{before}}$ among subjects (dotted lines).
+Although the low number of individuals demands careful analysis in regards to statistical significance, our findings are in agreement with previous measures of increased brain entropy due to a psychedelic ingestion~\cite{tag14,vio17,vio19,leb16,schartner2017}.
+Ours, however, crucially avoids the need of thresholding schemes.
+Finally, measures of brain entropy might differ in the literature, for instance, by probing either static or dynamical properties of network links~\cite{keshmiri,drummond}.
+Here, the entropy proposed is a measure of the network connectivity repertoire, thus an entropy of the links.

-The relevance of our method's findings is best seen through the lens of the entropic brain hypothesis (EBH) \cite{car14}, a recent approach to cognitive neuroscience grounded on notions of criticality \cite{kin06, chi10} and prompted by neuroimaging research with psychedelic compounds (e.g., psilocybin, LSD) \cite{dra12, car12,car16}.
-The EBH asserts that the quality of conscious states is dependent upon the entropy of key parameters of brain function.
-Specifically, it predicts an increase of entropy when the brain is under the influence of a psychedelic substance.